ServiceNowDevProgram/Hacktoberfest/CodeofConduct.md

 ## Scope 🌐

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the ServiceNow Hacktoberfest community in public spaces.
+This Code of Conduct applies within all community spaces involved with the ServiceNow Hacktoberfest event (including but not limited to Community posts regarding this event, the Slack channels involved in this event, or on social media), applies to all repositories associated to this repository, and also applies when an individual is officially representing the ServiceNow Hacktoberfest event in public spaces.
 Examples of representing our community include using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement 🚨

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [earl.duque@servicenow.com](mailto:earl.duque@servicenow.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [sndevs#hackathon](https://sndevs.slack.com/archives/C01C0RWV32M) or [earl.duque@servicenow.com](mailto:earl.duque@servicenow.com).
 All complaints will be reviewed and investigated promptly and fairly.

 All project team members are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines 📜

-Project maintainers will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Project maintainers will follow internally established guidelines in determining the consequences for any action they deem in violation of this Code of Conduct.
+These guidelines are established between the wiki of this repository and via internally agreed upon decisions within the sndevs#hacktoberfest-review channel.
+Actions that may be taken range from warnings to permanent exclusion from current and future events.

-1. **Correction**
-   *Community Impact*: Use of inappropriate language or other behavior deemed unprofessional or unwelcome.
-   *Consequence*: A private, written warning from project maintainers, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.

-2. **Warning**
-   *Community Impact*: A violation through a single incident or series of actions.
-   *Consequence*: A warning with consequences for continued behavior.
-Required to stop the inappropriate behavior.

-3. **Temporary Ban**
-   *Community Impact*: A serious violation of community standards.
-   *Consequence*: A temporary ban from any sort of interaction or public communication with the community for a specified period.

-4. **Permanent Ban**
-   *Community Impact*: Demonstrating a pattern of violation of community standards.
-   *Consequence*: A permanent ban from any sort of public interaction within the community.

 ## Attribution 📚